praekelt/numi-api/docs/index.rst

 .. http:get:: /projects/(str:project_id)/channels/

-  Retrieves the :ref:`descriptions <data-channels>` of the channels accessible to the project with the id ``project_id``.
+  Retrieves the :ref:`descriptions <data-channel>` of the channels accessible to the project with the id ``project_id``.

   Only accessible if the authenticated user has :ref:`admin permission